 |The midwives patiently waited through the 18-hour labour.||The adverb patiently modifies the verb waited and describes the manner in which the midwives waited.|

 |The boldly spoken words would return to haunt the computer programmer.||The adverb boldly modifies the adjective spoken.|

 |His supervisor urged him to respond to clients’ queries more expeditiously.||The adverb more modifies the adverb expeditiously.|

 |Unfortunately, the bank closed at three today.||The adverb unfortunately modifies the entire sentence.|

 A conjunctive adverb joins two clauses together.
 Some of the most common conjunctive adverbs are also, consequently, finally, furthermore, hence, however, incidentally, indeed, instead, likewise, meanwhile, nevertheless, next, nonetheless, otherwise, still, then, therefore and thus.
 Note that a conjunctive adverb is not strong enough to join two independent clauses without the aid of a semicolon.

-The highlighted words in the following sentences are conjunctive adverbs:
+The italicized words in the following sentences are conjunctive adverbs:

 - The government has cut university budgets; consequently, class sizes have been increased.

 - Joe did not have all the ingredients the recipe called for; therefore, he decided to make something else.